Wapplee/GMOD-GMA-Unpacker/README.md

 ## I do not mind if you use this anywhere, thats why it is unlicensed, but at least give credit to me.
 It is very simple to do, everything is shown.

-you are using this at your own risk, i did not experiment this thoroughly, at this time right now it unpacks everything into /garrysmod.
+you are using this at your own risk, i did not experiment this thoroughly.